open-wc/blog-posts/2019-11-storybook-for-web-components-on-steroids/README.md

 # browser opens
 ```

-When we compare this to an open-wc typical setup with es-dev-server
+When we compare this to starting a project with `npm init @open-wc`

 ```bash
 $ npm run start